-- 1. The guarantee must represent a direct right against the supplier of the protection. - The guarantee contract must explicitly refer to specific credit positions or specific 2. derivatives contracts, such that the scope of the coverage is perfectly defined and unquestionable. - 3.
-The guarantee contract must be considered irrevocable; that is, it cannot contain any clause that may permit the supplier of the protection to unilaterally cancel the coverage, or to increase the effective cost of the coverage as the result of deterioration of the credit quality of the covered position. - The guarantee must be unconditional; that is, the coverage contract must not contain any clause over which the bank does not have direct control or that permits the supplier of the coverage to evade timely payment in the case of a credit event.
+- 1. The guarantee must represent a direct right against the supplier of the protection. - 2.
+The guarantee contract must explicitly refer to specific credit positions or specific derivatives contracts, such that the scope of the coverage is perfectly defined and unquestionable. - 3.
+The guarantee contract must be considered irrevocable; that is, it cannot contain any clause that may permit the supplier of the protection to unilaterally cancel the coverage, or to increase the effective cost of the coverage as the result of deterioration of the credit quality of the covered position. - 4.
+The guarantee must be unconditional; that is, the coverage contract must not contain any clause over which the bank does not have direct control or that permits the supplier of the coverage to evade timely payment in the case of a credit event.

-Admissible quarantees are:
+Admissible guarantees are:

-- Standby letters of credit, guarantees, bonds, endorsements, and irrevocable import/export 1. letters of credit issued by banks. - 2.
-Promissory notes from the Caja de Seguro Social with deduction authorization. - 3.
-Real property land - Real property (land solely for agricultural purposes) 4. - 5.
-Cattle - Agriculture products duly identified by the bank.
-6.
+- 1. Standby letters of credit, guarantees, bonds, endorsements, and irrevocable import/export letters of credit issued by banks; - 2.
+Promissory notes from the Caja de Seguro Social with deduction authorization; - 3.
+Real property (land); - 4.
+Real property (land solely for agricultural purposes); - 5.
+Cattle; - 6.
+Agricultural products duly identified by the bank.

-Guarantee appraisal is subject to the same conditions established in the Rule on credit risk management and administration inherent to loan portfolio and off-balance sheet operations.
+The valuation of the guarantee is subject to the same conditions established in the Rule on credit risk management and administration inherent in loan portfolio and off-balance sheet operations.